pixop/video-compare/README.md

 ## Notes

-Audio playback is not supported.
+1. Audio playback is not supported.

+2. Is not designed to cope with longer time-shifts.
+A few seconds at most is recommended.

 ## Practical tips